-18.1.3 Standard Merge Field Expressions
+18.3.4 Standard Merge Field Expressions

-Restriction: Standard merge field expressions are only allowed if the formula is used in a "Calc" system drop-in of a job with the recipients type
+Restriction: Standard merge field expressions are only allowed if the formula is used in one of the following contexts:

-- · Uploaded CSV text file, or - LISTSERV Maestro selects from a Database, or - Target Group (if the target group is based on either of the two above or on a Hosted Recipient List).
+- In the condition tree of a "Dataset" or "Hosted Recipient List" target group - In the derivation rule of a derived profile field of a dataset or hosted recipients list - In a Calc system drop-in of a job with the following recipient types: - "Uploaded CSV text file" - "LISTSERV Maestro selects from a Database" - "Target Group" (if the target group is based on either of the two above or on a "Dataset" or "Hosted Recipient List").

-If the system drop-in is used in a job with a different recipient type, then the formula must not contain any merge field expressions (if it does, an error message will appear during test delivery).
+If the system drop-in is used in a job with a different recipient type, the formula must not contain any merge field expressions.
+If it does, an error message will be displayed about this during test delivery.

-Type: Standard merge field expressions can either be the number or text type, depending on their context or content (see the explanation for Type Determination for details).
+Type: Standard merge field expressions can be of type Number, Text, Boolean or Text Set, depending on their context and content (see "Type Determination" below for details).

-Usage: To include a standard merge field in a formula, type the merge field name enclosed in " ε " and ";".
-Only merge field names that are actually defined in the recipient list can be used.
+Usage: To include a standard merge field in a formula, type the merge field name enclosed in (&) and (;).
+Only use merge field names that are actually defined in the recipient list.

+'''

+&NAME;

-&NAME; &STATE; &ACCOUNT BALANCE;
+&STATE;

+&ACCOUNT_BALANCE;

+'''

-Type Determination: Whenever a merge field appears in a formula, it will first be replaced with the field value for the current recipient before the result of the formula is calculated for that recipient.
+Type Determination: Whenever any such merge field appears in a formula, it will first be replaced with the field value for the current recipient.
+This occurs before the result of the formula is calculated for that recipient.
 To be able to do this calculation, the expression's type is determined as follows:

-• If the formula is used in a "Calc" system drop-in together with recipients based on a "Hosted Recipient List" target group, then the type of each merge field is already defined by the profile field's type, which was defined during creation of the associated hosted recipient list:

-- Profile fields of the Number type have the expression type number. - Profile fields of the Text type have the expression type text. - Profile fields of the Single Selection type have the expression type text. - Profile fields of the Boolean and Multiple Selection types are not allowed to be used in formulas at all.
+- If the formula is used in the condition tree of a "Dataset" or "Hosted Recipient List" target group or in a Calc system drop-in together with recipients based on such a target group, then the type of each merge field is already defined by the profile field's type, which was defined during creation of the associated dataset or hosted recipient list: - Profile fields of type "Number" have the expression type Number. - Profile fields of type "Text" have the expression type Text. - Profile fields of type "Boolean" have the expression type Boolean. - Profile fields of type "Single Selection" have the expression type Text. - Profile fields of type "Multiple Selection" have the expression type Text Set.